chipmuenk/modular_synths/teensy/teensy_adc_dac_audio_stereo.md

 Connect an analog source to the line input (if you don't have an analog source, replace it by an USB audio source.)

+### Further experiments

+Try to create a "robotic voice" by modulating the audio signal with a low-frequency (around 100 Hz) sinusoidal signal.

 ---

 [Back to Teensy](./teensy.md)